IgnoredAmbience/yahoo-group-archiver/README.md

 yahoo-group-archiver
 ====================

-**Note:** Yahoo now have a ["Get My Data" tool](https://groups.yahoo.com/neo/getmydata) available, which may provide an alternative to this tool, although the content it provides is not known at the time of writing.

 This tool archives a Yahoo group using the non-public API used by the Yahoo Groups website UI.

 Features: